- Undergraduate Admissions+

-Please see our Hilary Term FAQs page for detailed information about current arrangements for members of the community.
-We will continue to keep you updated as the situation changes – all current students and staff should check email regularly.
+We will continue to keep you updated as the situation changes – all students and staff should check their email regularly.

 The main symptoms of coronavirus (COVID-19) are: a high temperature, a new continuous cough, or a loss or change to your sense of smell or taste.
 If you experience any of these you need to get tested as soon as possible.